arn-the-long-beard/talk-and-seek/README.md

     - Just refresh the future hydrated client.jsx with the state from the cookie
         - The web browser ask wikipedia and do the job
+        - => we can try later but Heroku will gives more warning message because of wikijs

     - Play isomorphism and Promises
         - => I decided to use it to make Async Promise and generate the page injected with the data